awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

 ## Using Secure String Parameters With Other AWS Services<a name="sysman-paramstore-securelam"></a>

 You can also use secure string parameters with other AWS services\.
-In the following example, the Lambda function retrieves a secure string parameter by using the [GetParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameters.html) API\.
+In the following example, the AWS Lambda function retrieves a secure string parameter by using the [GetParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameters.html) API\.

 ```
 from __future__ import print_function